DjoykeAbyah/42_FRACT-OL/README.md

 ```$ ./fractol julia nbr nbr ```

 - `nbr`: lets you play around with additional options for the Julia set..
+- use the arrow keys to move the fractal around!
+- you can adjust the number of iterations with the + and - keys (try it, it's fun!)
+- when you choose the julia set right click hold with your mouse and move around for some extra fractal magic!

 ## Features